- Larger state-of-the-art Operating Rooms

 - Dedicated elevators directly linked to the Medical Device Reprocessing Department for increased safety and infection control

-A Vision Coming To Life
+A Vision Come To Life

 Standards of care and best practices were very different when our hospital was first built in 1954.
-Advancements in medical care, treatments, computerization and technology, and a significant growth in the number of patients continue to put pressure on the available space of the existing structure.
+Advancements in medical care, treatments, computerization and technology, and a significant growth in the number of patients continued to put pressure on the available space of the existing structure.

 “We have to give the original developers credit for being able to design an OR that can function 60 years in the future,” says Dr. Robert Black surgeon and past Chief of Surgery at STEGH.
 “That’s the task at hand now and you have to be a bit of a visionary.”

-Patient Mark Frost recently underwent hip replacement surgery at STEGH and was extremely pleased with the care and service provided.
+Patient Mark Frost underwent hip replacement surgery at STEGH and was extremely pleased with the care and service provided.

 “Everyone is very good at what they do, but it’s how they go about it that impressed me.
 They treated me great and in a very fun and friendly manner,” said Mr. Frost.